joseeden/joeden/docs/005-Cybersecurity/006-Identity-and-Access-Management/011-Privilege-Access-Management.md

 ## Use Case

-This example emphasizes the importance of PAM in enhancing security by transitioning from static to just-in-time access.

-**Key Points**

-- **Static Privileges**
-    - Continuous 24/7 access with full privileges.
-    - Security relies on the login process.

-- **Just-in-Time PAM**
-    - Role-based subset privileges triggered on-demand.

-The scenario at ABC, Inc., highlights the risks of excessive privileges leading to a ransomware attack and underscores the need for controlled access.
+Excessive privileges leading to a ransomware attack and underscores the need for controlled access.

 - **Excessive Privileges**
   - IT department's inclusion in Domain Admins group.